rmisra2/cs410project2018/README.md

 You should theoritically only need to do it once.

 ## Processing Dataset
-In `main.py`, uncomment the call to `parse_reviews_dataset()` and run it.
-This will create the reviews data we will need.
-It's slow and uses a lot of RAM, so make sure you comment it out after you run it once.
+`setup.py` will create the reviews data file we will need.

+It will call the `parse_reviews_dataset()` function.
+It's slow and uses a lot of RAM, so make sure you use a reasonable review size.